 Netflix’s Technology Strategy: Outpacing the Streaming Rivals

 Once upon a time in the distant past of 2007, Netflix dared to disrupt the DVD rental industry with a little thing called streaming.
 Fast forward to today, and it seems every network, studio, and tech company with a video camera wants a piece of the pie.
 But how does Netflix stay ahead in this increasingly bursting market?
-Following “The Great British Bake Off,” let’s dissect the ingredients of Netflix’s success recipe and see how its technology strategy stacks up against its rivals.
+In the spirit of “The Great British Bake Off,” let’s dissect the ingredients of Netflix’s success recipe and see how its technology strategy stacks up against its rivals.

-What’s in Netflix’s Esoteric Sauce?
+What’s in Netflix’s Secret Sauce?

 - Personalization Algorithms: Netflix’s recommendation engine isn’t just your average suggestion box.
 It’s like the cool friend who knows your tastes better than you do. machine learning, Netflix personalizes content to suit individual preferences, keeping viewers glued to their screens longer.